openmediavault/openmediavault-docs/faq.rst

 	No. By default non-admin users can only access their account profile, they can change password and their email address if the admin has allowed changes on their account.
 	However the current |webui| framework is designed for developers to create plugins where they can give limited or full access to non-admin users to their plugin.
-An examples is in the `openvpn plugin <https://github.com/OpenMediaVault-Plugin-Developers/openmediavault-openvpn>`_
+An example is in the `openvpn plugin <https://github.com/OpenMediaVault-Plugin-Developers/openmediavault-openvpn>`_
 	by omv-extras.

 What is the file :file:`/etc/openmediavault/config.xml` for?
 	Is the database configuration store file for |omv|.
-When a change is performed in the |webui|, the config value is stored and/or retrieve by RPC to/from this file.
+When a change is performed in the |webui|, the config value is stored and/or retrieved by RPC to/from this file.
 If this is a save change, then mkconf passes the value to the service configuration file and reloads the daemon in case is necessary.